davatorium/rofi/doc/rofi.1.markdown

     rofi -modi "window,run,ssh,Workspaces:i3_switch_workspaces.sh" -show Workspaces

-Notes: The i3 window manager does not like commas in the command when specifying an exec command.
+Notes: The i3 window manager dislikes commas in the command when specifying an exec command.
-For that case '#' can be used as an separator.
+For that case, `#` can be used as a separator.

 **TIP**: The name is allowed to contain spaces: